Lord of the ring Marvelous Marvin Hagler dead at 66

 — Sports Illustrated (@SInow) March 14, 2021

-Hagler was unmistakable in the ring, fighting out of a southpaw stance with his bald head glistening in the lights.
-He was relentless and he was vicious, stopping opponent after opponent during an eight year run that began in 1979.
+Hagler was unmistakable in the ring, fighting out of a southpaw (left-handed) stance with his bald head glistening in the lights.
+He was relentless and he was vicious, stopping opponent after opponent during an eight-year run that began in 1979.

 He fought with a proverbial chip on his shoulder, convinced boxing fans and promoters alike didn’t give him his proper due.
 He was so upset that he wasn’t introduced before a 1982 fight by his nickname of Marvelous that he went to court to legally change his name.